muratk3n/thirdwave/en/2017/10/tax-avoidence-tricks.md

 because companies will have incentive to do what is most profitable, not what minimizes their tax liability"

-Solution [From The Road to Ruin, J. Rickards]
+The Road to Ruin, J. Rickards, Solution

 The solution in the works for G7 nations is world taxation.
 This starts with a centralized tax information database shared by developed